trungminhnguyen/zuul/doc/source/zuul.rst

   This is useful if a status with custom name needs to be reported back to Github.
   Default: name of the pipeline
+**report-empty**
+  This defines whether Zuul should report back success even if no jobs were run.

 Some example pipeline configurations are included in the sample layout file.
 The first is called a *check* pipeline::